 Bioethical Issues: Bioethics refers to the study and evaluation of the decisions done in scientific research and medicine to touch upon the health and lives of people, as well as the society and environment.
 Bioethics is a portmanteau of the words “bio” and “ethics“.

-Because of that, this discipline is concerned about the determination of the rightness or wrongness of the discoveries and developed technologies in science as well as the incorporation of human rights and values to health and life.
+Because of that, this discipline is concerned about determining the rightness or wrongness of the discoveries and developed technologies in science, as well as incorporating human rights and values to health and life.

-The following topics are the most common scientific topics and advancements that seem to have gotten the attention of bioethics supporters, media, and the general public.
+The following topics are the most common scientific topics and advancements that have gotten the attention of bioethics supporters, the media, and the general public.

 Table of Contents